Overview

 - J. MacQueen, Some methods for classification and analysis of multivariate observations (1967)

-Since then, the algorithm has found applications in various domains, including vector quantization, clustering analysis, feature learning, computer vision, and more.
-It is often used as a preprocessing step for other algorithms or as a standalone method for exploratory data analysis.
+Since then, the algorithm has been widely applied across various domains, including vector quantization, clustering analysis, feature learning, computer vision, and more.
+It is often used either as a preprocessing step for other algorithms or as a standalone method for exploratory data analysis.

 Concepts